The JWST UNCOVER Treasury survey: Ultradeep NIRSpec and NIRCam ObserVations before the Epoch of Reionization: Discussion and Scientific Objectives of the UNCOVER survey

 The \JWST UNCOVER survey is designed to address a primary objective of the observatory: detecting and spectroscopically characterizing the properties of the first galaxies, while enabling a broad range of scientific explorations.
 Broadly, our scientific targets fall into four primary categories.

-\begin{itemize} \item \textbf{The First Galaxies:} The first \JWST observations released in July 2022 are already transforming the field.
-Early Release Observations in SMACSJ0723.3-7327 \citep[ERO \#2736, PI: Pontoppidan,][]{pontoppidan:22} and Early Release Science observations from GLASS \citep[\#1324, PI:Treu,][]{treu:22} and CEERS (\#1345, PI:Finkelstein) revealed an unexpected abundance of bright galaxies at $10 < z < 17$ \citep{naidu:22, donnan:22,atek:22,castellano:22, harikane:22, finkelstein:22, furtak:22} and a population of candidate massive ($>10^{10}M\odot$) galaxies at $7 < z < 10$ \citep{labbe:22}, which may or may not be in tension with galaxy formation model predictions \citep{mason:22,ferrara:22,boylan-Kolchin:22,nath:22}.
+\begin{itemize} \item {The First Galaxies:} The first \JWST observations released in July 2022 {quickly transformed} the field.
+Early Release Observations in SMACSJ0723.3-7327 \citep[ERO \#2736, PI: Pontoppidan,][]{pontoppidan:22} and Early Release Science observations from GLASS \citep[\#1324, PI:Treu,][]{treu:22} and CEERS \citep[\#1345, PI:Finkelstein][]{bagley:23} revealed an unexpected abundance of bright galaxies at $10 < z < 17$ \citep{naidu:22, donnan:22,atek:22,castellano:22, harikane:22, finkelstein:22, furtak:22} and a population of candidate massive ($>10^{10}M\odot$) galaxies at $7 < z < 10$ \citep{labbe:22}, which may or may not be in tension with galaxy formation model predictions \citep{mason:22,ferrara:22,boylan-Kolchin:22,nath:22}.
 The NIRCam imaging from UNCOVER extends these early efforts by providing deep 3.7 hour ($\sim$30 AB F200W) imaging over a large area with gravitational lensing ($\mu>$2 over $>17$ arcmin$^2$), ideally suited to improve statistics of galaxies at $z>10$ (see Table \ref{tbl:numbers}).
-The ultradeep $2.7-20$ hour $R{\sim}100$ PRISM spectra will provide spectroscopic continuum redshifts of any \JWST-selected galaxy to 29AB, unbiased with respect to the presence of emission lines or targeting, providing the first comprehensive test of the photometric selection at these redshifts. \item \textbf{The Reionization Era:} Understanding how and when galaxies irradiated their environment and reionized the surrounding neutral gas is a key outstanding question.
+The ultradeep $2.7-20$ hour $R{\sim}100$ PRISM spectra {can} provide spectroscopic continuum redshifts of any \JWST-selected galaxy to 29AB, unbiased with respect to the presence of emission lines or targeting, providing the first comprehensive test of the photometric selection at these redshifts. {The early UNCOVER spectra revealed a number of stunning examples of these incredibly distant galaxies \citep{wang:23distant,fujimoto:23firstgal}.} \item {The Reionization Era:} Understanding how and when galaxies irradiated their environment and reionized the surrounding neutral gas is a key outstanding question.
 To determine the contribution of galaxies to reionization requires a full accounting of the faintest galaxies that dominate the integrated UV light, the rate at which they produce ionizing photons, and the fraction of photons that escape.
-UNCOVER imaging will securely detect galaxies to $M_{UV} {\sim} \minus 14$ and should settle the issue of the potential turnover, directly measuring 85\% of the reionizing UV radiation.
+UNCOVER imaging will securely detect galaxies to $M_{UV} {\sim} \minus 14$ and should settle the issue of the potential turnover {\cite[e.g.,][]{2022ApJ...940...55B}}, directly measuring 85\% of the reionizing UV radiation {\citep[e.g.,][and references therein]{livermore:17}}.
 The $3\times$ spatial resolution improvement of NIRCam versus \HST/WFC3 better constrains the size distribution of the galaxy population, further mitigating systematic sources of error.
-Ultra-deep PRISM spectra will allow for the study of ionizing spectra of the faintest galaxies.
+Ultra-deep PRISM spectra {enables} for the study of ionizing spectra of the faintest galaxies {(down to $M_{UV} {\sim} \minus 15$) \citep{atek:24}}.
 Of the expected ${\sim}$1500 galaxies at $z{=}6{-}7$, we estimate about ${\sim}40$ will have intrinsic UV magnitudes of $M_{UV}{>}\minus 16$ but still be bright enough (${<}28$AB) to get high quality spectra.
 For these galaxies we will observe the full complement of strong optical lines ([OII], [OIII], H$\beta$, H$\alpha$, [NII], [SII], with H$\alpha$ and [NII] marginally resolved at $R{\sim}300$ at ${\sim}5\micron$), to study ISM properties, ages, metallicities, and ionization mechanisms.
-Finally, Hydrogen line strengths relative to the UV slope may place constraints on the ionizing photon escape fraction, f$_{esc}$ \citep[e.g.,][]{zackrisson:17}, with a $20$hour PRISM spectra able to infer $f_{esc}{>}0.5$ to ${\lesssim}28$AB.
 The combination of imaging and spectra has the potential to be a quantum leap in studies of reionization era galaxies.